 Findings may involve deficiencies in internal control; noncompliance with provisions of laws, regulations, contracts, and grant agreements; or instances of fraud.
 Performance audit testing of the District's expenditures did not uncover fraud, waste or abuse.
 The audit relied on various sources of information and methods to obtain an understanding of and assess Local Funds' processes for the School District, including inquiry, document reviews, risk assessment, and identification and performance assessment of key controls.

-Testing identified the following conditions that are reported as findings:
+Testing identified the following condition that is reported as a finding: